Public acceptance of circumcision legislation

-Every year the public is becoming more aware of the harm of infant circumcision, and the importance of protecting male children’s bodily autonomy.
-Sponsoring legislation in this area will favorably increase a legislator’s profile with their constituents.
+The public is becoming more aware of the harm of ENTIC (Elective Non-Therapeutic Infant Circumcision) and the importance of protecting male childrens’ bodily autonomy.
+Sponsoring legislation in this area may favorably increase a legislator’s profile with their constituents.
 HEC can help you in this area and avoid the pitfalls.

 There can be compelling debate when it comes to discussion over legislative policy and bodily autonomy with regards to elective, non-medically necessary infant circumcision.
 This can involve consideration of ethics, individual rights, parents rights, and medical practices.
 Advocates on both sides argue about where the line should be drawn between protecting individual freedoms and protecting socialized health care.
 However we have often found that there is more consensus on reform legislation than one might think.